Are Large Vision-Language Models Ready to Guide Blind and Low-Vision Individuals?: Dataset Construction Details

+Examples of \oursdataM (normalized on a 1--5 scale and averaged across 2--3 annotators) and \oursdataP (pairing positive human texts with negative LVLM responses scoring below 2.5) are provided in Figures~\ref{app:sample1} and \ref{app:sample2}.
+A summary of the human-annotated scores across all seven evaluation dimensions is presented in Fig.~\ref{fig:data_dist}.
+We observe that current LVLMs~\citep{xiong2024llava, Qwen2VL, dong2024internlmxcomposer2masteringfreeformtextimage}, including GPT-4o mini~\citep{gpt-4omini}, struggle to consistently generate precise directional and depth information.
+While most responses are deemed ``entirely safe and actionable,'' LVLM outputs containing even a single spatial inaccuracy pose critical risks for BLV navigation.
+Improving spatial accuracy remains a primary hurdle for deploying LVLMs in real-world assistive technologies.

-A common observation in the aspect of \textit{sufficiency} is that human annotators mostly disagreed with the notion that the LVLM responses were sufficient, different from a higher agreement for the \textit{conciseness} category.
-While sufficiency is inherently subjective, depending on whether annotators believe the response provides all necessary information for BLV users to complete a task (as defined in our guidelines), this particular dimension shows the highest correlation with overall ratings (0.85 in Figure~\ref{fig:corr}), indicating that the LVLM responses should be sufficient to reach high overall ratings from humans.
-In contrast, the \textit{hallucination} category exhibits the lowest correlation (0.35), which may stem from differences in scoring scales.
-Nevertheless, nearly 1k responses identified instances of hallucination, indicating that this issue remains prevalent and requires close monitoring.
-Consequently, these findings highlight the need for LVLMs to further improve their ability to generate a comprehensive, task-relevant context for BLV users.
+Furthermore, annotators frequently disagree with the assertion that LVLM responses are \emph{sufficient}, contrasting with a higher consensus on \emph{conciseness}.
+Although sufficiency is inherently subjective (dependent on whether the annotator feels all necessary navigational context is provided), it exhibits the strongest correlation with the overall human rating (0.85, \emph{see} Fig.~\ref{fig:corr}).
+This indicates that response sufficiency is the main driver of perceived quality.
+Conversely, the \emph{hallucination} category shows the lowest correlation (0.35), likely due to differing scoring scales.
+However, with nearly 1,000 responses containing identified hallucinations, this failure mode remains prevalent.
+Ultimately, these distributions underscore the urgent need to enhance the ability of LVLMs to generate comprehensive, accurate, and task-relevant context for BLV users.